GlastonburyC/RNAPath/README.md

 # SSES - Substructure-Specific Enrichment Analysis

-SSES combines results from RNAPath (local RNASeq prediction) with tiles classification into tissue substructures or localised pathologies.
+SSES combines results from RNAPath (local RNASeq prediction) with tileclassification into tissue substructures or localised pathologies.
 The output of this analyis is a set of enrichment scores, one per each couple (gene, substructure) indicating the ratio between the predicted expression inside the substructure/pathology and the bulk (sample-level) predicted expression; the bigger this value, the more the expression of the gene will be focused in that substructure/pathology.
 The following arguments are required